brikis98/yevgeniy-brikman-homepage/_posts/2020-10-06-thanks-for-the-feedback.md

 The first step to dealing with truth triggers is to make sure you actually understand the feedback.
 You may think you do, but in many cases, you don't really understand the other person's point of view, and you just respond with "WRONG" before you've had a chance to process it.
 Instead, pause, take a breath, and ask clarifying questions:

 - Instead of looking for what's wrong or different and trying to point out every error, ask _why_ there are differences.
 This may reveal data you weren't aware of or a different way to interpret the data.
-- Get into the habits of looking for labels: e.g., "You‚Äôre too xxx" or "don‚Äôt be so yyy."
+- Get into the habits of looking for labels: e.g., "You're too xxx" or "don't be so yyy."
 Labels can be interpreted in many different ways, so try to go deeper and understand the meaning and intent.
 Ask for examples and ask where the feedback is coming from, as hearing the data that led to the feedback helps reveal context.
 - Finally, try to repeat back what you heard, in your own words, to make sure you really understand what the other person meant.

 Second, realize that you have blind spots: something that others can see about you that you can't see about yourself.
 For example, you can't see your own face or hear your own town of voice when speaking, but others can.
 Sometimes what you think is wrong is actually something you're blind to.
 There are 3 common amplifiers of blind spots: